Everybody Knows This Is Nowhere: Songs

 The song "Cinnamon Girl" is in D modal tuning, a tuning Young first used with Stephen Stills on "Bluebird".
-Young explains his relationship with the tuning with Nick Kent for Mojo magazine in December 1995: "Stills and I discovered this D modal tuning at around the same time in '66, I think...
+Young explained his relationship with the tuning with Nick Kent for Mojo magazine in December 1995: "Stills and I discovered this D modal tuning at around the same time in '66, I think...
 We'd play in that tuning together a lot.
-This was when 'ragas' were happening and D modal made it possible to have that 'droning' sound going on all the time, that's where it started.
-Only I took it to the next level which is how 'The Loner' (released on Young's first solo album) and 'Cinnamon Girl' happened.
-You make a traditional chord shape and any finger that doesn't work, you just lift it up and let the string just ring.
-I've used that tuning throughout my career right up to today.
-You can hear it on everything from 'Fuckin' Up' on Ragged Glory to 'War of Man' and 'One of These Days' on Harvest Moon.
-Lots of songs”.
+This was when 'ragas' were happening and D modal made it possible to have that 'droning' sound going on all the time, that's where it started...I've used that tuning throughout my career right up to today.
+You can hear it on everything from 'Fuckin' Up' on Ragged Glory to 'War of Man' and 'One of These Days' on Harvest Moon.”